luk3skyw4lker/luk3skyw4lker/README.md

 # Lucas Henrique

-Mid-level Typescript Developer at Smarteklife.
+Mid-level Fullstack Developer at @criticalmassbr.

 How to reach me: